Affiliate marketing is booming. In fact, affiliate marketing spend has an annual growth rate of 10%, and 80% of brands now have an affiliate program!

 To see how many clicks are resulting in actual sales, you can measure your affiliate conversion rate with this formula: Clicks / Sales = CR.

 Determine how many clicks you generate vs. your sales.
-Loads of clicks and low sales mean users interact with your product but don’t actually purchase them.
+Loads of clicks and low sales mean users interact with your products but don’t actually purchase them.
 Focus on your post-click marketing tactics to improve your sales.

 But if your conversions are fantastic and clicks are low, you need to focus on attracting more traffic and clicks, so that you can increase overall sales.